 Things to do near Alan Davis Beach

-From Alan Davis Beach you can head left along the coast for 45 minutes and reach the epic Makapu’u Tide Pools.
+From Alan Davis Beach you can walk left along the coast for 45 minutes and reach the epic Makapu’u Tide Pools.
 Nearby is also Makapu’u Beach, an awesome hangout spot with shore break waves at times.
-Of course, the Makapu’u Lighthouse trail is just above the beach or the Tom Tom Trail is just behind Makapu’u Beach.
-There is plenty to do in this very scenic region on the east coast of Oahu.
+Of course, the Makapu’u Lighthouse Trail is just above the beach or the Tom Tom Trail is just behind Makapu’u Beach.

 I lived on Oahu for two years and loved adventuring from the beaches to the mountains to the waterfalls!
 These are my most popular blog post and guides from the beautiful island of Oahu to help you plan your trip!

 - What to pack for Hawaii: THE HAWAII PACKING LIST: WHAT TO PACK

 - A helpful guide to choosing accommodation: WHERE TO STAY ON OAHU